Updated: Oct 1, 2022

 Memory Foam Pad

-One of the more popular types of upgrade pad that a store will sell.
+One of the more popular types of upgrade pads that a store will sell.
 Similar to a memory foam bed mattress, with a memory foam carpet pad, you get that thick, sinking feeling when stepping on it.
-Many customers love this type of feel, while others do not.
+Many customers love this type of feeling, while others do not.